dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 o64 sysret
 ```

 Finally, we need to tell the CPU we support these instructions and have done all of the above setup.
 Like many extended features on `x86`, there is a flag to enable them at a global level.
-For `syscall`/`sysret` this is the system call extensions flag in the `IA32_EFER` (0xC0000080) MSR, which is bit 0.
+For `syscall`/`sysret` this is the system call extensions flag in the `EFER` (0xC0000080) MSR, which is bit 0.
 After setting this, the CPU is ready to handle these instructions!

 ### Handler Function